Persona (series): Localization

 The localized English names of games have also been altered.
 The banner title for Persona was changed from Megami Ibunroku to Revelations, principally because the team thought the latter name sounded "cool".
 The Revelations title was removed for Innocent Sin and Eternal Punishment.
 After the successful release of Nocturne, the "Shin Megami Tensei" moniker was added to the series title to help with Western marketing.
 This has not been the case for some games: Persona 4 Arena's original title, Persona 4: The Ultimate in Mayonaka Arena, was shortened as it sounded "awkward", and the "Shin Megami Tensei" moniker was dropped as it would have made the title too long, which has been applied to every game in the series since.
 The same change was made for Persona 4 Golden and Persona 5 Royal, with the team dropping "The" that was in the Japanese title because it would have sounded "odd" in English-speaking regions.

 Reception

-As of November 2022, the series has sold over 16 million copies worldwide.
-The first Persona was referred to at the time as a sleeper hit, and the success of it and Eternal Punishment helped establish both Atlus and Megami Tensei in North America.
+The first Persona was referred to at the time as a sleeper hit, and the success of it and Eternal Punishment helped establish both Atlus and the Megami Tensei franchise in North America.
 In Europe, the series did not become established prior to the release of Persona 3 and 4, both of which were highly successful in the region.
 According to Atlus CEO Naoto Hiraoka, the main turning point for the franchise was the release of Persona 3, which was a commercial success and brought the series to the attention of the mainstream gaming community.
 Persona 4 received an even better reception.
 The Persona series' success has allowed Atlus to build a strong player base outside of Japan, contributing to the success of other games such as Catherine.